-Sexual Literacy is brought to you by Harvard University's Department of Health Promotion & Education (HPE) and the Office of Sexual Assault Prevention & Response (OSAPR).
+Sexual Literacy is brought to you by Harvard University's Center for Wellness & Health Promotion and the Office of Sexual Assault Prevention & Response (OSAPR).

 You might want to know, "What sets Sexual Literacy apart from any other advice column?"

-And we're glad you asked.
-First and foremost, you will get two answers to every question, both an expert answer as well as the IRL voice of a peer, giving you more bang for your buck.
-As an added bonus, we will answer your questions with knowledge of Harvard community services and values, making the advice relevant on both the micro and macro levels.
+We're glad you asked.
+First and foremost, your question will be answered jointly by both a professional and a peer, so you get both expert knowledge and an “IRL” perspective, giving you more bang for your buck.
+Additionally, we answer your questions with knowledge of Harvard community services and values, making advice relevant on both the micro and macro levels.

 We understand that sex can be a tough topic to ask about, but we also know that we all have questions, whether you're a novice or a pro.
-Regardless, when it comes to sex, we can't be too smart.
+Regardless, when it comes to sex, it’s impossible to be too smart.
 We hope you'll join us in our quest to make Sexual Literacy the hottest thing at Harvard!

 The Offices Behind Sexual Literacy

 Osapr (Office of sexual Assault prevention & Response)

 OSAPR seeks to eliminate harm, violence, and oppression through the intersectional promotion of gender equity and social justice.
 We advocate for the compassionate, just treatment of survivors and collaborate with our Harvard community to effect attitudinal and behavioral change.